 Disney California Adventure park – Elias & Co. shop – 2012.
-A very 1930s retro Santa for our baby son’s first meeting with St. Nick (but you’ll see one of the older kids didn’t want to be there!).
+A 1920s retro Santa for our baby son’s first meeting with St. Nick (but you’ll see one of the older kids didn’t want to be there!).

 You’ll find Santa at Disneyland in multiple areas of the Resort this year.
-The most popular (and likely most crowded location) is the Redwood Creek Challenge Trail in Disney California Adventure park.
+The most popular (and most crowded location) is the Redwood Creek Challenge Trail in Disney California Adventure park.
 The entire trail has been made over for the holidays, with seasonal games & activities.
-Guests can pick up an activity map which outlines the fun available.
+Guests visiting Santa’s Holiday Visit can pick up an activity map which outlines the fun available.

-Santa can be found in the Ahwahnee Camp Circle near the trail’s entrance.
+Santa can be found in the Ahwahnee Camp Circle, just to the left of the trail’s entrance.
 What a charming location, with homey rustic touches (and a couch almost long enough to hold my big family!)
-My son even had the opportunity to sign Santa’s “Nice List” guest book!
+Everyone will have the opportunity to sign Santa’s “Nice List” guest book!

-While not advertised on the Disneyland website, you can also find Santa at Disneyland park, inside Critter Country.
-We waited about 15 minutes shortly after the meet n’ greet opened to meet with Santa.
+Santa can also be found at Disneyland park, inside Critter Country.
+We waited about 15 minutes shortly after the meet n’ greet opened to sit with Santa.
 He took his time chatting with my daughter and posing for photos.
 Everyone in line received a tiny candy cane treat!